Tips by Kim

-I’ve been lugging around a 65-liter pack for awhile now and have learned a thing or two about what I really need out here on the road.
+I’ve been lugging around a 65-liter pack for a while now and have learned a thing or two about what I need out here on the road.

-So, in lieu of a publishing a packing list, here’s my list of the things I’m glad I brought on my trip around the world.
+So, instead of publishing a packing list, here’s my list of the things I’m glad I brought on my trip around the world.

-The Canon PowerShot S100 Point and Shoot Camerais the best purchase I’ve ever made.
+The Canon PowerShot S100 Point and Shoot Camera is the best purchase I’ve ever made.
 The S100 is small and simple to operate but it takes incredible photos.
-Brian has a larger, “nicer” camera that we almost never use.
+Brian has a larger, “nicer” camera that we rarely use.
 We’ve found that we don’t like to walk the streets with a big flashy camera and, besides, the Cannon S100 takes equally great photos and it fits in my pocket.

 The world wears jeans and I am so glad that I packed mine.
 My jeans are my most-worn article of clothing, I feel like I blend in just a little better in denim.
 Nothing screams tourist! more than those zip-into-shorts traveling pants.

 Sure, I don’t use my silk sleep sack every day but I am ever so grateful that I have it when I need it.
 Like, for example, on one particularly terrifying night in Peru when a spider the size of my face was loose in our room.
 To save myself, I huddled in my sleep sack, tied it over my head, and cried myself to sleep.